ava-labs/avalanchego/vms/platformvm/docs/chain_time_update.md

 ## About `ChainTime`

-One of the P-chain main responsibilities is to record staking periods of any staker (i.e. any validator or delegator) on any subnet to duly reward their activity.
+One of the P-chain's main responsibilities is to record staking periods of any staker (i.e. any validator or delegator) on any subnet to duly reward their activity.

 The P-chain tracks a network agreed timestamp called `ChainTime` that allows nodes to reach agreement about when a staker starts and stops its staking time.
 These start/stop times are basic inputs to determine whether the staker should be rewarded based on what percentage of `ChainTime` it was perceived as active from other validators.

-Note that this `ChainTime` has nothing to do with `Snowman++` timestamp as reported in block header. `Snowman++` timestamps are local times used to reduce network congestion and have no role in rewarding of any staker.
+Note that this `ChainTime` has nothing to do with the `Snowman++` timestamp. `Snowman++` timestamps are local times used to reduce network congestion and have no role in rewarding of any staker.

 ## Pre Blueberry fork context